jjskuld/photo-migrator/docs/PRD.md

 ## Project Name:
 **Photo Migrator**
-*(Cross-Platform Apple Photos to Google Photos Uploader)*
+*(Cross-Platform Apple Photos to Google Photos Uploader for Photos and Videos)*

 ## 1. Purpose
-Create a reliable, efficient, and user-friendly desktop application that uploads a user's Apple Photos library to Google Photos while:
+Create a reliable, efficient, and user-friendly desktop application that uploads a user's Apple Photos library (including both photos and videos) to Google Photos while:
 - Preserving original metadata and filenames
 - Managing bandwidth and disk usage
 - Supporting background and offline-resilient operation